wkoszek/me/source/blog/2015-10-05-pastebin-adds-dos-newline-on-snippet.md

 : No such file or directory
 ~~~

-At first I believed that the script’s frontmatter “#!” was wrong, but
+At first I believed that the script’s front matter “#!” was wrong, but
 even after spending some time on it I still hadn’t figured out what was
 going on; then I saw this: